 Sometimes nature is terrifying.
-Earthquakes, Spiders, bears, hurricane, etc are enough to give us nightmares.
-But imagine plants that are scary, that kills, stings and poisons.
+Earthquakes, Spiders, bears, hurricanes, etc. are enough to give us nightmares.
+But imagine scary plants, that kills stings and poisons.
 Hollywood should make their next horror movie based on some of these deadliest scary plants that will make you cringe:

 Table of Contents

 - 2. Bleeding Tooth Fungus (Hydnellum Peckii)

 - 5. Brain Cactus (Mammillaria Elongata Cristata)

 It is part of a group of flowers classified as a corpse flower because they smell like rotting flesh to attract pollinators like beetles and flies.